Jury selection for sex trafficking trial of Sean 'Diddy' Combs is pushed to next week

 After a video of the encounter aired on CNN last year, Combs apologized, saying, “I take full responsibility for my actions in that video.
 I was disgusted then when I did it.
 I’m disgusted now.”

-Numerous prospective jurors interviewed by the judge this week said they had seen the video and some were deemed to be too affected by it to be impartial and remain in the jury pool.
+Numerous prospective jurors told the judge they’d seen the video and some were deemed too affected by it to be impartial.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.